 In Christian literature, the images of the Proverbs 31 woman that I often see depicted are ones that are reminiscent of the 1950’s housewife.
 She is elegant, manages her house well, and her husband rejoices to see her when he comes home from work.

-Maybe she looks a little like my drawing on the left.
 She is perfectly poised, everything is always in place.
 And although there are elements of truth in that narrative, it glosses over some other characteristics found in Proverbs 31 that turn that image right on its head.
 And that is exactly what Proverbs 31:17 does.

 What Does “Gird Up Your Loins” Mean?